atc-project/atc-react/generated_analytics/markdown_documents/Response_Playbooks/RP_0001_phishing_email.md

 ##### Develop a simplified, company wide-known way to contact IR team in case of suspicious activity on the user system.
 Make sure that the personnel is aware of it, can and will use it

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Raise personnel awareness regarding phishing, ransomware, social engineering, and other attacks

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have the ability to list users who opened a particular email